-Are Laid Off Workers Eligible for Disability?
+Are Laid-Off Workers Eligible for Disability?

 People who apply for disability benefits after a layoff are more likely to be only "marginally" qualified and will have a tough time getting approved.

-By , Attorney · UC Law San Francisco
+By , Attorney Seattle University School of Law

-Lack of Health Care for Laid-Off Workers
+How Lack of Health Care Hurts Disability Claims

-Claimants who haven't regularly seen a doctor for their medical condition have a harder time convincing Social Security that they have serious conditions, partly due to a lack of comprehensive medical records.
-Additionally, a Social Security judge or examiner won't know whether their conditions could quickly improve with medical treatment.
+Applicants who haven't regularly seen a doctor for their medical condition have a harder time convincing Social Security that they’re disabled, in large part due to a lack of comprehensive medical records.
+Even when the SSA acknowledges that they have a serious medical condition, the agency is more likely to think there is some other work that they can do.

 Work History Is Important After Layoffs